PacificBiosciences/pb-metagenomics-tools/docs/Tutorial-HiFi-MAG-Pipeline.md

 # **Quick Start** <a name="QS"></a>

 This workflow requires [Anaconda](https://docs.anaconda.com/anaconda/)/[Conda](https://docs.conda.io/projects/conda/en/latest/index.html) and [Snakemake](https://snakemake.readthedocs.io/en/stable/) to be installed, and will require 45-150GB memory and >250GB temporary disk space (see [Requirements section](#RFR)).
 All dependencies in the workflow are installed using conda and the environments are activated by snakemake for relevant steps.
-Snakemake v5+ is required, and the workflows have been tested using v5.19.3.

 - Clone the HiFi-MAG-Pipeline directory.
+- Download the CheckM2 database using the software (`checkm2 database --download --path /YourPath/CheckM2_database`) or download and unpack [this site](https://zenodo.org/records/5571251/files/checkm2_database.tar.gz?download=1).
+The database is ~3Gb.
+Specify the path to the database in `config.yaml`.
 - Download and unpack the database for GTDB (~66GB).
 The current requirement is for GTDB-Tk v 2.1.1, which requires database R207_v2.
-Specify the path to the database in `config.yaml`. **Starting with version 2.0, there is no need to download the CheckM database.**
+Specify the path to the database in `config.yaml`.
 - Include all input HiFi fasta files (`SAMPLE.fasta`) and contig fasta files (`SAMPLE.contigs.fasta`) in the `inputs/` folder.
 These can be files or symlinks.
 - Edit sample names in `Sample-Config.yaml` configuration file in `configs/` for your project.
 - Check settings in `config.yaml`, and ensure the `tmpdir` argument is set correctly in `config.yaml`.
 The default is `/scratch`.